Reviewed May 9, 2026 — By North York Guide Editorial Team

-We rode these routes, contacted each club, and verified all 2026 event details.
-Club schedules confirmed with TBN, Dark Horse Flyers, and MGCC.
-Routes GPS-tracked for distance and surface accuracy.
+We rode these routes, contacted each club, and verified every 2026 event date with the organizer.
+Club schedules cross-checked with TBN, Dark Horse Flyers, and MGCC ride calendars on May 9, 2026.
+Trail conditions reflect post-snowmelt observations from the May 4–9 weekend.

 Best Cycling Routes, Rides & Events in North York (2026)